chloee122/8-Week-SQL-Challenge/Case study #5 - Data Mart/C. Before and After Analysis.md

 ------------------------

-3.How do the sale metrics for these 2 periods before and after compare with the previous years in 2018 and 2019?
+3. How do the sale metrics for these 2 periods before and after compare with the previous years in 2018 and 2019?

 **Query**
 First, I found the week_number of this date to make it more easy in querying.